Taunton Deane (constituency)

 Taunton Deane was a constituency in Somerset represented in the House of Commons of the UK Parliament.
 Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was abolished.
-Subject to moderate boundary changes, it was reformed as Taunton and Wellington, which was first contested at the 2024 general election.
+Subject to moderate boundary changes, it was reformed as Taunton and Wellington, which was first contested at the 2024 UK general election.

 History

-Parliament accepted the Boundary Commission's Fifth Periodic Review of Westminster constituencies which created this constituency for the General Election 2010 as a reduced form of the Taunton seat.
+Parliament accepted the Boundary Commission's Fifth Periodic Review of Westminster constituencies which created this constituency for the 2010 UK general election as a reduced form of the Taunton seat.
 The western wards, transferred to the new seat of Bridgwater and West Somerset for 2010, were all close to or in Exmoor, which were five in number: